jennguyen1/nhuyhoa/_posts/2015-07-26-SAS-Basics.md

 ## Using SQL in SAS

 {% highlight r %}
-proc sql;
+proc sql outobs = N print;
 create table NEWTABLE as
 select COLNAMES/EXPRESSION as NEWNAME into :MACRONAME separated by "" from TABLE where CONDITION group by COLNAMES